How to get health insurance in Germany? : A complete guide

 Public health insurance

 The government of Germany runs the Public health care system.
 The enormous bulk of the population is registered in the public healthcare insurance system.
 A discounted and fixed amount payable by the students (for students aged 23-30) is 106.93 EUR/month.
 However, the typical amount for other employed people is 7.3% of their gross income.
 Though public insurance plans from the home country are valid in Germany for international students from Bosnia-Herzegovina, Iceland, Israel, Liechtenstein, Morocco, Macedonia, Montenegro, Norway, Switzerland, Serbia, Tunisia, and Turkey.
-There are many public health insurance providers in Germany.
+There are many providers of this insurance in Germany.
 The amount of basic coverage is always the same.

 What does public health insurance in Germany cover for students?